mmcc-xx/BirdCAGE/README.md

 - Pushed an image for V2.4 of the model for amd64 - arm64 will be done in a couple hours.
 New model is supposed to be more better (see the BirdNET-Analyzer repo for infomation) but it is definitely more slower.
 So V2.3 is still there under the same image name, the new model is at mmcc73/birdnetserver2.4:latest and mmcc73/birdnetserver2.4_arm64:latest.
 This has been noted in the docker-compose file
-- Added annual report.
-Also, BirdNET released a new model - I need to look into what it will take to pick that up.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide